Queen Street Buildings: History

-288-290 was built about the same time by blacksmith John Doyle.
+whilst 288–290 were built about the same time by blacksmith John Doyle.

-The shop at 292-4 evolved from a small stone two storey structure to a large stone building and was built about the same time as the two previous buildings.
+The shop at 292–4 evolved from a small stone two storey structure to a large stone building and was built about the same time as the two previous buildings.
 It housed the shop of William Bursill, auctioneer.

 298 Coaching House has a sturdy verandah, supported by cast iron Ionic columns.
 The central opening on the ground floor closed by wooden gates indicates an entrance to the stables that were at its rear (Carroll, 1983, 35-36).